ESSENTIAL VERMEER NEWSLETTER

-In this interview Mr. Wadum discusses at length various facets of Vermeer's painting technique and materials and compares them to those of Vermeer's contemporaries.
+In this interview.
+Mr. Wadum discusses at length various facets of Vermeer's painting technique and materials and compares them to those of Vermeer's contemporaries.
 Mr. Wadum also considers his technical and visual findings in the light of Vermeer's patronage as well as in relation to various aspects of dating and authenticity of the artist's known works.
 He briefly describes his personal experiences having restored the Girl with a Pearl Earring.

 Mr. Wadum is the chief conservator of the Royal Cabinet of Paintings Mauritshuis in The Hague.
 Through both his practice as conservator and his writings, he has made significant contributions to our understanding of Vermeer's art.
-He headed the restoration project of The Girl with a Pearl Earring and the View of Delft in 1994 and personally restored The The Girl with a Pearl Earring.
+He headed the restoration project of The Girl with a Pearl Earring and the View of Delft in 1994 and personally restored The Girl with a Pearl Earring.

 Glossary of Terms Used in the Essential Vermeer Website

 This four part glossary contains almost 150 art terms which are used throughout the Essential Vermeer website.
-Many of the terms are related also to Dutch art of the 17th c. and in particular to the work of Vermeer.
+Many of the terms are related also to Dutch art of the seventeenth century and in particular to the work of Vermeer.
 Each of the four sections of the glossary can be accessed from the top of every page on the web.
 In the near future, each word in the site's text which is listed in the glossary will be signaled by a small Vermeer monogram that will link directly to that term.

 curated by Peter C. Sutton